tobhe/pq-plot/README.md

 ## LEGAL

-The pq-bench.py file is released under the 2-clause BSD license, see [LICENSE](LICENSE).
+The pqplot.py script is released under the 2-clause BSD license, see [LICENSE](LICENSE).
 The supplied csv file is taken from the [safecrypto.eu online pqc benchmarks](https://www.safecrypto.eu/pqclounge/software-analysis-kem/).